jswymer/mydoctest/articles/finance-how-defer-revenue-expenses.md

 3. Fill in the fields as necessary to create a G/L account for deferred revenues.
 For more information, see [The General Ledger and the Chart of Accounts](finance-general-ledger.md).
 3. Repeat steps 2 and 3 to create a new G/L account for deferred expenses.

-For both types of deferral, select **Balance Sheet** in the **Type** field, and name the accounts appropriately, such as Unearned Income for deferred revenues and Unpaid Expenses for deferred expenses.
+For both types of deferral, select **Balance Sheet** in the **Type** field, and name the accounts appropriately, such as "Unearned Income" for deferred revenues and "Unpaid Expenses" for deferred expenses.

 ## To set up a deferral template
 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Deferral Templates**, and then choose the related link.